wfu-dmds/wfu-dmds.github.io/content/contact/join-us.md

 ## Undergraduate thesis student

 If you are a current undergraduate student at Wake Forest University, we are excited to have you work on one of our projects, or an idea of your own!
-We will be taking on new students Fall 2020.
+We will be taking on new students Spring 2021.
 Spots will be filled on a rolling basis.
 Fill out this [interest form](https://docs.google.com/forms/d/e/1FAIpQLSdLuUkYYsd_lLoA9d8qU_89nPVFdaQKzhPAQbgf3KOMWTaC2A/viewform?usp=sf_link).

 ## Graduate student